Sprint Logo

 Overland Park, Kansas, U.S.

-Sprint is a communications company headquartered in Overland Park.
-It ceased to exist as an independent organization in April 2020 when acquired by T-Mobile US Corporation.
-The Sprint brand was discontinued on August 2, and T-Mobile took overall wireless and wireline services.
+Sprint was a communication company headquartered in Overland Park.
+It ceased to exist as an independent organization in April 2020 when it was acquired by T-Mobile US Corporation.
+The Sprint brand was discontinued on August 2, and T-Mobile took over all wireless and wired communication services.

-Unsuccessful management decisions are to blame for this.
+This was due to unsuccessful management decisions.
 First, the merger with Nextel in 2004.
-As it turns out, Sprint’s network was not suitable for Nextel mobile devices.
-The second reason is the provision of 4G using WiMax technology, while other operators have chosen the LTE standard
+It turned out that Sprint’s network was unsuitable for Nextel’s mobile devices.
+The second reason was the provision of 4G using WiMax technology, while other operators chose the LTE standard.

 Meaning and History